-- 3. To assist in the assessment of competence, job descriptions are recommended for each job role in the organisation.
-Basically, the assessment should establish that: - a.
-Planners are able to interpret maintenance requirements into maintenance tasks, and have an appreciation that they have no authority to deviate from the maintenance data. - b.
-Mechanics are able to carry out maintenance tasks to any standard specified in the maintenance data and will notify supervisors of mistakes requiring rectification to reestablish required maintenance standards. - c.
+- c.
 Specialised services staff are able to carry out specialised maintenance tasks to the standard specified in the maintenance data and will both inform and await instructions from their supervisor in any case where it is not possible to complete the specialised maintenance in accordance with the maintenance data. - d.
-Supervisors are able to ensure that all required maintenance tasks are carried out and where not completed or where it is evident that a particular maintenance task cannot be carried out to the maintenance data, then such problems will be reported to the MCAR-145.30(c) person for appropriate action.
+Supervisors are able to ensure that all required maintenance tasks are carried out and where not completed or where it is evident that a particular maintenance task cannot be carried out to the maintenance data, then such problems will be reported to the MCAR-145.A.30(c) person for appropriate action.
 In addition, for those supervisors who also carry out maintenance tasks, that they understand such tasks should not be undertaken when incompatible with their management responsibilities. - e.
-Certifying staff are able to determine when the aircraft or aircraft component is ready to release to service and when it should not be released to service. - 4.
-In the case of planners, specialised services staff, supervisors and certifying staff, a knowledge of organisation procedures relevant to their particular role in the organisation is important.
-The aforementioned list is not exclusive and may include other categories of personnel. - 5.
-Quality audit staff are able to monitor compliance with MCAR-145 identifying non compliance in an effective and timely manner in order that the organisation may remain in compliance with MCAR-145. - 6.
-In respect to the understanding of the application of human factors and human performance issues, maintenance, management, and quality audit personnel should be assessed for the need to receive initial human factors training, but in any case all maintenance, management, and quality audit personnel should receive human factors continuation training.
-This should concern to a minimum:
+Certifying staff are able to determine when the aircraft or aircraft component is ready to release to service and when it should not be released to service. - 4.-In the case of planners, specialised services staff, supervisors and certifying staff, a knowledge of organisation procedures relevant to their particular role in the organisation is important.
+The aforementioned list is not exclusive and may include other categories of personnel. - Quality audit staff are able to monitor compliance with MCAR-145 identifying non-compliance in an effective and timely manner in order that the organisation may remain in compliance with MCAR-145. - 6: In respect to the understanding of the application of human factors and human performance issues, maintenance, management, and quality audit personnel should be assessed for the need to receive initial human factors training, but in any case all maintenance, management, and quality audit personnel should receive human factors continuation training.
+This should concern to a minimum: - Post-holders, managers, supervisors; - Certifying staff, technicians, and mechanics; - -Technical support personnel such as, planners, engineers, technical record staff; - -Quality control/assurance staff; - Specialised services staff; - Human factors staff / human factors trainers; - Store department staff, purchasing department staff; - Ground equipment operators; - -Contract staff in the above categories. - 7: Initial human factors training should cover all the topics of the training syllabus specified in GM 145.A.30(e)either as a dedicated course or else integrated within other training.

--Post-holders, managers, supervisors;

--Certifying staff, technicians, and mechanics;

--Technical support personnel such as, planners, engineers, technical record staff;

--Quality control/assurance staff;

--Specialised services staff;

--Human factors staff/ human factors trainers;

--Store department staff, purchasing department staff;

-- -Ground equipment operators; - -Contract staff in the above categories. - 7.
-Initial human factors training should cover all the topics of the training syllabus specified in GM 145.30(e) either as a dedicated course or else integrated within other training.
 The syllabus may be adjusted to reflect the particular nature of the organisation.
 The syllabus may also be adjusted to meet the particular nature of work for each function within the organisation.
+For example:

-For example: - small organisations not working in shifts may cover in less depth subjects related to teamwork and communication, - planners may cover in more depth the scheduling and planning objective of the syllabus and in less depth the objective of developing skills for shift working. - Depending on the result of the evaluation as specified in paragraph 5, initial training should be provided to personnel within 6 months of joining the maintenance organisation, but temporary staff may need be trained shortly after joining the organisation to cope with the duration of employment.
+small organisations not working in shifts may cover in less depth subjects related to teamwork and communication.

+-planners may cover in more depth the scheduling and planning objective of the syllabus and in less depth the objective of developing skills for shift working.

+Depending on the result of the evaluation as specified in paragraph 6, initial training should be provided to personnel within 6 months of joining the maintenance organisation, but temporary staff may need to be trained shortly after joining the organisation to cope with the duration of employment.